wlonk/arcadia/arcadia.md

 When you hit a Desire, get one token.
 If doing so exposes you to risk or danger, get two tokens instead.

-NB: I’d like to change the language; “hit” a desire seems wrong.
-“Satisfy” feels too final.

-NB: I need to think about buying off desires, completing them and replacing them.
-It’s an important kind of character development.

 ### Mad, Bad and Dangerous to Know